Museum of the Origins of Man

 Origin: Vado Ligure, Savona, Italy.

-Material culture: upper Paleolithic.
+Material culture: Upper Paleolithic.

-Collection Museum of the Origins of Man.
+Collection of the Museum of the Origins of Man.

 NEXT